William and Mary Hosmer House

-William and Mary Hosmer House is a historic home located at Auburn in Cayuga County, New York.
-It is a two-story, three bay, side hall frame house in a vernacular Greek Revival style.
+William and Mary Hosmer House is a historic home located in Auburn in Cayuga County, New York.
+It is a two-story, three-bay, side hall frame house in a vernacular Greek Revival style.
 It is believed to have been built in the 1840s and enlarged sometime after the conclusion of the Civil War.
 The house was owned by anti-slavery editor and author William Hosmer.

 It was listed on the National Register of Historic Places in 2006.